ing-bank/vscode-psl/README.md

 }
 ```

-Within `include` and `exclude` mappings from filename patterns to rules.
+Within `include` and `exclude` are mappings from filename patterns to Rules.
 These are glob-style patterns ("Z*" will match all files that start with Z).
-The rules are written in an array, and must be explicitly stated.
-The only exception is the "*" rule, which matches all rules.
+The Rules are written in an array, and must be explicitly stated.
+The only exception is "*", which matches all Rules.

 [For more information about which rules are available, and how the linting can be used as a tool outside of VSCode, visit the package at npm](https://www.npmjs.com/package/psl-lint).